The Philips Oneblade is more of an electric razor than it is a shaver or a beard trimmer.

 It says that it can give you a shave almost as close as you’d get with a normal razor, without having to worry about ingrown hairs and razor burn.
-Oh, and it’s said to cut time off of your shaving routine, too.
+Besides, it’s said to cut time off of your shaving routine, too.

-And well, I may be one of the laziest people out there.
-So, I jumped at the chance to stop having to shave with a razor every other day, and instead having the ability to just use this electric razor instead.
-But just how good is the Philips Oneblade – is it good enough that you can throw away all of your cartridge razors?
+Therefore, I jumped at the chance to stop having to shave with a razor every day, and instead of having the ability to just use this electric Philips OneBlade razor instead.
+So, just how good is the Philips Oneblade – is it good enough that you can throw away all of your cartridge razors?

 Philips Oneblade Review

-I’m not too sure I need to say too much about the Philips brand, as it’s likely everyones heard of them.
-They have a few different popular series of shavers and trimmers, like the Norelco brand and other shavers like the series 5000.
+I’m not too sure I need to say too much about the Philips brand, as it’s likely everyone heard of them.
+They have a few different popular series of shavers and trimmers, like the Norelco brand, and other shavers like the series 5000.

 I picked up the Oneblade for around £40 ($50) – I might have been able to get it cheaper if I waited until it was on sale, but I don’t think it drops down that much in valuation.

 They can be as much as £10 ($12) for just one replacement head, and if I had to replace it every few weeks – well, the costs were going to stack up pretty quickly.

 I was pretty surprised by the small size of the Oneblade.
 It’s way thinner than any other kind of electric razor, and it appears more like a designing trimmer than anything that can really tackle beard growth.